Japan (band): Post break-up

 All of the band members went on to work on other projects, with varying degrees of success.
 After his collaborations with Sakamoto, Sylvian's first solo album Brilliant Trees reached No. 4 on the UK Albums Chart in 1984, spawning the UK top 20 single "Red Guitar".
 Meanwhile, Karn had already become a sought-after session musician and worked with artists such as Gary Numan, Kate Bush, and Joan Armatrading.
 He also had a top 40 hit ("After a Fashion") with Midge Ure in 1983, and collaborated with Peter Murphy of Bauhaus as the duo Dalis Car, releasing an album in 1984.
-Jansen and Barbieri worked together as the Dolphin Brothers and simply as Jansen & Barbieri ("Stories Across Borders", 1991, Virgin), and Rob Dean went on to work with Gary Numan and Sinead O'Connor and also later played on guitars on Australian band Geisha from late 1987 to April 1988.
+Jansen and Barbieri worked together as the Dolphin Brothers and simply as Jansen & Barbieri ("Stories Across Borders", 1991, Virgin), and Rob Dean went on to work with Gary Numan and Sinéad O'Connor and also later played guitars in Australian band Geisha from late 1987 to April 1988.

 Rain Tree Crow

 In September 1989, Sylvian, Karn, Jansen and Barbieri reunited under the moniker 'Rain Tree Crow'.
-They released an eponymously titled album in April 1991, which was well-received by music critics and reached the UK top 25.
+They released an eponymously titled album in April 1991, which was well received by music critics and reached the UK top 25.
 However, once again, the band dissolved following creative frictions between Sylvian and the other members.

 Other projects

 Medium Productions was a record label created in 1993 primarily to publish the music of Steve Jansen, Richard Barbieri, and Mick Karn.
-Medium was a means to release their own music with other collaborating artists, without 'big record label' compromise.
+Medium was a means to release their own music with other collaborating artists, without 'major record label' compromise.
 Fifteen CDs of largely instrumental music were produced over a ten-year period.
 Medium Productions folded in 2004 as the founders became more involved in other projects (such as Porcupine Tree, Nine Horses).
-The entire MP catalog has been re-released on the Voiceprint Music label beginning in 2001.
+The entire MP catalogue has been re-released on the Voiceprint Music label beginning in 2001.

 Richard Barbieri moved on to become the keyboardist for progressive rock band Porcupine Tree, a role he has filled since 1995's The Sky Moves Sideways.
 Although band members would work with each other again on various individual projects (including Sylvian and Jansen's Nine Horses project), no further full Japan reunions were planned in any form.

 Throughout the 1990s Karn, Jansen and Barbieri reunited in instrumental projects with different guitarists such as David Torn and Steven Wilson.

-Twenty years after their reunion as Rain Tree Crow, Mick Karn died from cancer in January 2011.
+Mick Karn died from cancer in January 2011, twenty years after the band's reunion as Rain Tree Crow.